FranzKrah/rSymbiota/README.md

+---
+output:
+  pdf_document: default
+  html_document: default
+---
-# The MyCoPortal
+# The Symbiota

-The Mycology Collections data Portal (MyCoPortal) is a database of fungal diversity with records mainly from North America.
-For more - and detailled - information, please visit http://mycoportal.org/portal/index.php.
+The Symbiota is an open source content management system for curating specimen- and observation-based biodiversity data.
+Very detailled information can be found under: http://symbiota.org/docs/.

-The rMyCoPortal R package is an interface to the content stored on the MyCoPoral website.
-It allows to download records from the database readily in R for further analysis.
+The rSymbiota R package is an interface to the content stored within the Symbiota portals.
+It allows to download records from the databases readily in R for further analysis.
 It further provides some basic plotting functions.
 Below I will show the basic usability and some further possibilites of using the data.

 ## Requirements